 No need to include any of the following on your CV

-In today’s competitive jobs market, your CV needs to be highly effective.
-There’s lots of information out there on what to include on your CV however not much on what not to include.
-I’m still seeing CVs with lots of information that doesn’t need to be included.
 It’s taking up valuable space that could be used to highlight your achievements.
-Ideally, a CV should be two pages and that means space needs to be maximised with the key criteria to get you the interview.
+Ideally, a CV should be two pages and that means space needs to be maximized with the key criteria to get you the interview.
 A CV is not a record of your entire working history.
 The purpose of your CV is purely to get you an interview.

-The words Curriculum Vitae
+The words “Curriculum Vitae”

 CVs have been around for a few decades (just like some of the recruiters, me!).
 Recruiters know it’s a CV.
 So don’t take up loads of space writing “Curriculum Vitae” at the top of the document with bigger font than your name.
-Also, Applicant tracking systems (ATS) are programming to identify the first two words on a CV as a person’s first name and surname.

-When you are creating CVs and saving on your computer, remember to always save the CV with your first name and surname.
-Don’t called the file name something like “David Smith Amazon CV V2”.
+For example, don’t call the file name something like “David Smith Amazon CV V2”.
 Instead, you can create different folders on your computer to ensure you know which CV you sent to each vacancy.

 Sensitive Personal Information